Jasmine Paolini: 2025: Rome singles and Roland Garros doubles titles

 In May, having never gone beyond the second round in Rome, Paolini defeated Lulu Sun, Ons Jabeur, and Jeļena Ostapenko to reach the quarterfinals of her home WTA 1000 for the first time.
 She defeated Diana Shnaider and Peyton Stearns to reach her second WTA 1000 final and first on clay.
 She defeated Coco Gauff in the final to win her third title, becoming the second Italian woman in the Open Era, after Raffaella Reggi in 1985, and the first to do so when the tournament was at Tier 5 or WTA 1000 level.
 Paolini won also the doubles title, defeating Elise Mertens and Veronika Kudermetova in the final, defending the title won the previous year.
-Paolini become the first Italian woman to win both the singles and doubles titles at the tournament in the same year since Raffaella Reggi in 1985, and the first woman to win both the singles and doubles titles at the tournament in the same year since Monica Seles in 1990.
+She became the first Italian woman to win both the singles and doubles titles at the tournament in the same year since Raffaella Reggi in 1985, and the first woman to win both the singles and doubles titles at the tournament in the same year since Monica Seles in 1990.

-At the French Open with her partner Sara Errani, she lifted her first major tournament doubles trophy defeating Anna Danilina and Aleksandra Krunić in the final.
+At the French Open with her partner Sara Errani, Paolini lifted her first major tournament doubles trophy defeating Anna Danilina and Aleksandra Krunić in the final.
 In singles, also at the French Open, she reached the fourth round and was defeated by Elina Svitolina for the second successive major tournament.
 Moving onto the grass-court season, Paolini and Errani were runners-up at the Berlin Open, losing Tereza Mihalikova and Olivia Nicholls.
 The following week, she reached the semifinals at the Bad Homburg Open, at which point she lost to Iga Świątek.
-Paolini defeated Anastasija Sevastova in the first round at Wimbledon, before losing her next match to Kamilla Rakhimova.
-After her loss Paolini fired her coach Marc Lopez.
+The Italian defeated Anastasija Sevastova in the first round at Wimbledon, before losing her next match to Kamilla Rakhimova.
+After her loss, Paolini fired her coach Marc López.
 In July, she announced Italian player Federico Gaio as her interim coach until the US Open.
 Paolini then reached the final of the Cincinnati Open in August, where she was defeated in straight sets by Iga Świątek.
+At the US Open, Paolini lost to Markéta Vondroušová in the singles third round, while she and Errani made it through to the doubles semifinals, losing to eventual champions Gabriela Dabrowski and Erin Routliffe.

+In September, Paolini was part of the Italy team which retained the BJK Cup, winning all four matches she was involved in, including overcoming Jessica Pegula in the final against the United States.
+Alongside Sara Errani, she defended their doubles title at the China Open, defeating Miyu Kato and Fanny Stollár in the final to claim their third WTA 1000 trophy of the year.
+Paolini followed this up by reaching back-to-back singles semifinals at the Wuhan Open, where she lost to Coco Gauff, and at Ningbo Open, losing to Elena Rybakina.
+For the second successive year, Paolini qualified for the singles and, with Sara Errani, the doubles at the WTA Finals in Riyadh, but was eliminated in the group stages of both.